-I am Associate Professor in the Computational Linguistics Group of the University of Groningen.
+I am Associate Professor in the Computational Linguistics Group at the University of Groningen, where I lead the InClow research group working on Interpretable, Cognitively inspired, Low-resource language models.

 Last but not least, I enjoy observing, interacting with, and finding daily inspiration in my two daughters and their trilingual minds in the making.

-My research was funded by a Veni grant from the Dutch Research Council (NWO) from 2016 to 2021.
-Currently, I am involved in two national-consortium projects, both funded by NWO's NWA-ORC initiatives: Interpreting deep learning models for language, speech & music (InDeep) and Low Resource Chat-based Conversational Intelligence (LESSEN).
+My research is funded by various Dutch Research Council (NWO) grants.
+Since 2024 I lead a Vidi project aimed at improving low-resource language modeling, taking inspiration from child language acquisition insights.
+I am part of two national-consortium projects, both funded by NWA-ORC initiatives: Interpreting deep learning models for language, speech & music (InDeep) and Low Resource Chat-based Conversational Intelligence (LESSEN).
 I also supervise two China Scholarship Council (CSC)-funded PhD students working on the simulation of human patterns of language learning and change.
-I have just started a NWO Vidi grant to improve language modeling for (low-resource) morphologically rich languages, taking inspiration from child language acquisition insights.
+My earlier research was funded by a Veni grant focusing on understanding and improving the encoding of linguistic structure in Neural Machine Translation models (2017-2021).

 News